AdobeDocs/workfront.en/help/documents/managing-documents/download-documents.md

 # Download Documents

-You can download documents from `Adobe Workfront` either individually or in bulk.
-Documents can be downloaded from any area that contains documents in `Workfront`.&nbsp;
+You can download documents from Adobe Workfront either individually or in bulk.
+Documents can be downloaded from any area that contains documents in Workfront.&nbsp;

 ## Access requirements